Centro de Fotografía de Montevideo

-The Centro de Fotografía de Montevideo, Uruguay, (CdF) is a photography center dedicated to the conservation, documentation, generation, investigation, and dissemination of photographic images of interest to Uruguayans and Latin Americans.
+The Centro de Fotografía de Montevideo, Uruguay, (CdF) is a South American photography center dedicated to the conservation, documentation, generation, investigation, and dissemination of photographic images of interest to Uruguayans and Latin Americans.
 It is part of the Information and Communication Division of the City of Montevideo.

 Archive

 CdF Bazar at 885 Avenida 18 de Julio in Montevideo.

 The CdF maintains an archive composed of photographs dating from the 1860s to the present day.
 Most of the photographs were collected by the Municipal Festival Commission and the Office of Public Relations and Information of the city of Montevideo and document the city's physical evolution and social life.
 The archive consists of some 120,000 historic and 30,000 more recent photographs, but it is expanding constantly with donations from private individuals and the contributions of CdF photographers documenting contemporary life in Montevideo.
 It also includes the archive of travesti and LGBT rights activist Gloria Meneses.